Thanatisia/SharedSpace/Docs/Programming/Languages/Rust/Libraries/built-in/std.md

         - Return
             - res : Return the converted string object
                 + Type: str
+- std::fs
+    - `::read_to_string(filename)` : Read the contents of the specified file to string and store in the contents variable (buffer)
+        - Parameter Signature/Header
+            - filename : Specify the name of the target file you wish to read
+                + Type: String
+        - Return
+            - f_contents : The string contents of the specified file
+                + Type: io::Result<String>
 - std::io::stdin()
     - `.read_line(buffer)` : Read the line received by the standard input stream and store the result in the specified buffer (memory container - i.e. the memory address pointing to a String variable)
         + Type: Bytes